-Richard (Dick) D. Kellyis Co-Chair and Life Sciences practice group and a member of the Litigation, ITC Litigation practice groups.
+Richard (Dick) D. Kelly is Co-Chair of the Life Sciences practice group and a member of the Litigation and ITC Litigation practice groups.
 He represents both domestic and foreign companies in a full range of complex patent and trade secret disputes before the federal district courts, in § 337 proceedings before the International Trade Commission (ITC), and in appeals to the U.S. Court of Appeals for the Federal Circuit.
 Mr. Kelly has particular expertise in the impact of U.S. Food and Drug Administration (FDA) regulations on intellectual property rights.

 With a long track record of successfully litigating a range of high-profile cases, Mr. Kelly is highly regarded for his vast courtroom experience.
 He litigates matters involving such diverse products as pharmaceutical drugs, software, semiconductor processing devices, and plastics.
 In addition, he offers opinions on validity, enforceability, licensing, inventorship, and right-to-use matters.
 Mr. Kelly advises clients on the relationship between FDA exclusivity for new drugs and patent exclusivities, all aspects of pharmaceutical lifecycle management, and litigation regarding abbreviated new drug applications (ANDA).